Does Foreign Debt Contribute to Economic Growth?: GDP Growth and Foreign Debt

-With our IV estimation strategy we can identify supply-push effects of foreign debt unrelated to demand factors in capital recipient countries.
 We employ two-stage least squares (2SLS).
 In the first stage we regress foreign debt on the CDS spread and controls to obtain the fitted values of foreign debt.
-The CDS spread is the cost for investors to hedge against the sovereign risk, and thus contains supply-side information such as willingness of investors to invest in a country.
-Therefore, the fitted values estimated in the first stage can be interpreted as changes in foreign debt that are caused by exogenous supply-side shocks.
+The CDS spread contains supply-side information such as the willingness of global investors to invest in a country.
+Therefore, as we argued above, the fitted values estimated in the first stage can be interpreted as changes in foreign debt caused by exogenous supply-side shocks.
 In the second stage, we regress GDP growth on the fitted values.
-Hence, our panel IV regression identifies the supply-push effects of foreign debt on GDP growth providing structural interpretation of estimation results.
+Hence, our panel IV regression provides structural interpretation of estimation results identifying the supply-push effects of foreign debt on GDP growth.

 Figure \ref{fig:partial_first_stage} shows partial correlation between the CDS spread and foreign debt sketching the first stage regression.
-Both variables are residualized by the controls used in Table \ref{fig:FE_dummy_sub-sample} as well as country- and time-fixed effects.
-The scatter plots suggest that the CDS spread predicts dynamics of foreign debt well: higher sovereign default risks, which are not explained by observable factors and fixed effects, are associated with smaller foreign debt.
-From the viewpoint of portfolio analysis investors are inclined to reduce demand for securities that are considered more risky.
-We confirm this negative relation in the formal analysis reported in Table \ref{fig:Panel-IV_sub-sample}.
+Both variables are residualized by the controls, as well as country-fixed effects.
+The scatter plots suggest that the CDS spread predicts foreign debt well: Higher sovereign default risks, which are not explained by observable factors and fixed effects, are associated with smaller foreign debt.
+We confirm this negative relation in a formal analysis reported in Table \ref{fig:Panel-IV_sub-sample}.